 Custom Event App Development Will Cost You

-Do you need a custom event app?
-At Guidebook we see people using apps for everything – but that’s because our platform has been constructed in a flexible way that allows people to create apps for anything from expos to sales meetings to baby showers.
+Looking into a custom event app?
+At Guidebook, we see people using apps for everything — but that’s because our platform has been constructed in a flexible way that empowers people to create apps for anything from expos to sales meetings to baby showers (the possibilities are endless!).
 Because of the wide array of apps we see created every day, it’s clear to us that people want to share information on their mobile devices.
 In fact, we find they’re desperate for a way to be able to deliver content to their co-workers, attendees, and friends right onto the thing that everyone has with them all the time – their phones.

 That’s a good first step.
 Thinking this way will get you brainstorming what it would take to put together an app and what’s included in your “must haves” list.
 It also gets you in the mindset of taking the content you know you want in the app and structuring it into some sort of navigable format.
 There are schedules, lists of things, maps, instructions – and they all are connected in different ways.

 The good news here is now that you’ve thought it through, you’ve done a significant portion of the work that needs to be done.
 So before you pick up the phone and call your neighborhood app developer, make sure you know what’s involved in app development and what your alternatives are.

 You’ve thought it through and you have the app in your mind’s eye – now all you have to do is get someone to build it for you.
 It’s good to be aware of some of the difficulties you might encounter on the path to having your own custom event app.

 Lost in translation

 No matter what, with custom event app development your vision is going to be translated through the developers.
 Some developers are better than other at taking notes from their clients and creating exactly what they were expecting.

 More likely than not, there’s going to be a long and detailed iteration process where you are walking the development team through the product you’ve dreamed up and they’re trying to give you the best approximation of whatever it is you’re describing.